Operation Royal Flush

-Operation Royal Flush was a military deception employed by the Allied Nations during the Second World War as part of the strategic deception Operation Bodyguard.
-Royal Flush was a political deception which expanded on the efforts of another Bodyguard deception, Operation Graffham, by emphasising the threat to Norway.
+Operation Royal Flush was a military deception employed by the Allieds during the Second World War as part of the strategic deception Operation Bodyguard.
+Royal Flush was a political deception that expanded on the efforts of another Bodyguard deception, Operation Graffham by emphasising the threat to Norway.
 It also lent support to parts of Operation Zeppelin via subtle diplomatic overtures to Spain and Turkey.

-The idea was that information from these neutral countries would filter back to the Abwehr (German Intelligence).
+The idea was that information from the neutral countries would filter back to the Abwehr, German intelligence.
 Planned in April 1944 by Ronald Wingate, Royal Flush was executed throughout June by various Allied ambassadors to the neutral states.
 During implementation the plan was revised several times to be less extreme in its diplomatic demands.
 Information from neutral embassies was not well trusted by the Abwehr; as a result, Royal Flush had limited impact on German plans through 1944.

 Background

-Operation Royal Flush formed part of Operation Bodyguard, a broad strategic military deception intended to confuse the Axis high command as to Allied intentions during the lead-up to the Normandy landings.
+Operation Royal Flush formed part of Operation Bodyguard, a broad strategic military deception intended to confuse the German high command as to Allied intentions during the lead-up to the Normandy landings.
 Royal Flush developed a series of political misdirections in mid-1944 to support other deceptions between June and July.
 It evolved from Operation Graffham, a political deception aimed at Sweden between February and March 1944.

-Graffham was suggested and planned by the London Controlling Section (LCS) with the aim of convincing the Swedish government that the Allies intended to invade Norway, in support of Operation Fortitude North.
-During the war Sweden maintained a neutral position, and had relations with both Axis and the Allied nations.
-It was therefore assumed that if Sweden believed in an imminent threat to Norway this would be passed on to German intelligence.
-Graffham was envisioned as an extension of existing pressure the Allies were placing on Sweden to end their neutral stance.
-By increasing this pressure the head of the LCS, Colonel John Bevan, hoped to further convince the Germans that Sweden was preparing to join the Allied nations.
+Graffham was suggested and planned by the London Controlling Section (LCS) with the aim of convincing the Swedish government that the Allies intended to invade Norway in support of Operation Fortitude North.
+During the war, Sweden maintained a neutral position and had relations with both Axis and Allied nations.
+It was therefore assumed that if Sweden believed in an imminent threat to Norway, that would be passed on to German intelligence.
+Graffham was envisioned as an extension of existing pressure the Allies were placing on Sweden to end iys neutral stance.
+By increasing that pressure, the head of the LCS, Colonel John Bevan, hoped to further convince the Germans that Sweden was preparing to join the Allieds.

-Royal Flush was also intended to support Operation Zeppelin, the 1944 overall deception plan for the Middle Eastern theatre.
-Zeppelin developed threats against Greece and Southern France between February and July.
+Royal Flush was also intended to support Operation Zeppelin, the 1944 overall deception plan for the Middle Eastern Theatre.
+Zeppelin developed threats against Greece and southern France between February and July.
 Its intention was to tie up German defensive forces in the region during the period of D-Day.